-The global supply of silver stands at around one billion ounces.
-Nearly half of all the silver supplied worldwide is used for industrial applications.
+The total global supply of silver stands at around one billion ounces.
+About half of all silver demand worldwide is attributable to industrial applications.
 Other sizable segments go into investment, coinage, and the jewelry industry.
-Looking at the last four decades, the price of silver showed a steady increase, reaching new record highs since 2010.
-The average London fixed price for one ounce of silver was 35.11 U.S. dollars in 2011, dropping to 17.05 U.S. dollars in 2017.
+Looking at the last four decades, the price of silver has shown a steady increase, reaching new record highs since 2010.
+The average London fixed price for one ounce of silver was a high of 35.12 U.S. dollars in 2011, dropping to 20.55 U.S. dollars in 2020.